nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Attendance Visual Cues

 WoofAreYou has a dedicated column on the right to indicate a pet's attendance.
-Significant amount of effort is put into the design of this feature as attendance is the crux of a daycare's operation.
+A significant amount of effort is put into the design of this feature as attendance is the crux of a daycare's operation.
 Different coloring of date labels serves as visual cues for absent and present attendance entries of each pet.
 It is designed this way so that daycare owners rely on WoofAreYou for any form of attendance recollection rather than on their memory.